 Verifying Transactions

-Every time you want to use AEPS for a transaction – whether it’s withdrawing cash or checking your balance – you’ll need to enter your Aadhaar number and then place your finger on the scanner.
+Every time you want to use AEPS for a transaction – whether it’s withdrawing cash or checking your balance – you will need to enter your Aadhaar number and then place your finger on the scanner.
 The system instantly verifies your fingerprint against the one linked to your Aadhaar.
 This real-time check ensures that only the rightful account holder can perform the transaction.

 One-Time Process

-The Strong Security Of Biometrics
+The Robust Security Of Biometrics

-Hard To Copy
+Challenging To Copy

 Personal And Unique